styczynski/react-native-web-electron-template/README.md

 You can release desktop apps for the following platforms:
 * Linux 32bit (run `npm run linux-release`)
 * Windows 32bit (run `npm run windows-release`)

+The release files will be available in `release-linux-ia3` and `release-win32-ia32` folders.

 **Note:** You can build Linux releases only on Linux and similary for other platforms.